isaac1000000/MyLikedLive/README.txt

 Hello!
 This is a bit of a side project to play around with gathering API data.
-If you find it useful, would like to help out, or want to contact me for any reason, you can reach me at isaac.fisher@nyu.edu Feel free to take this framework and improve it!
-Just let me know so I can see what cool things people are doing.
+If you find it useful, have advice, or want to contact me for any reason, you can reach me at isaac.fisher@nyu.edu Cheers🥂
-Cheers🥂

 Working list of used libraries: